A NSW Government website

 Can more than one applicant be successful in the same zone?

-Yes, multiple applicants can be successful in the same zone, but only one applicant will be approved for co-funding per site (at a unique address).
+Yes, multiple applicants can be successful in the same zone, but only one applicant will be approved for funding per site (at a unique address).

-The NSW Government reserves the right to award funding to the total number of sites within each eligible zone across multiple applicants and based on the overall solution that best aligns with the program objectives.
+The Department reserves the right to award funding to applicants and locations based on the overall solution that best aligns with the program objectives.

 Are there limitations to the number of sites proposed in an application?

 There is no limit to the number of sites proposed in an application.
-However, through the assessment process, the NSW Government will cap any funding awarded to successful applicants at $4 million (ex GST) and may award funding to a maximum of 2 sites within each eligible zone per application.
+However, funding is capped at $4 million (ex GST) and a maximum of 2 sites within each eligible zone per application.

 Why are site host letters of support required at the application stage?

-Site host letters of support are required to ensure site hosts are engaged and aware of sites proposed by CPOs in their grant application.
-We recommend applicants engage with site hosts early in the application process to understand site requirements, approval processes and timeframes.
+Letters of support are required to ensure site hosts are engaged and aware of any sites proposed by charge point operators in their grant application.
+The Department recommends applicants engage with site hosts early in the application process to understand site requirements, approval processes and timeframes.

-A letter of support template is provided here (DOCX, 35.3 KB).
+A letter of support template is provided here.

 Can site hosts provide letters of support to multiple CPOs for the same site?

-Yes.
-Site hosts can provide letters of support to multiple CPOs for the same site.
-Where 2 or more applicants propose chargers at the same site, the Department’s merit assessment process will determine the final CPO and site selection outcome.
+Yes, site hosts and councils can provide letters of support to multiple Charge point operators for the same site.
+Where 2 or more applicants propose chargers at the same site, the Department’s merit assessment process will determine the final charge point operator and site selection outcome.

 Can I apply for funding for a site that has existing EV charging infrastructure?

-Yes.
-However, sites will not be eligible for grant funding if they have previously been approved for NSW Government funding under previous rounds of the EV destination charging grants or under previous rounds of the EV fast charging grants approved prior to this grant’s application closing date.
-Approved sites that have been removed from funding agreements by the NSW Government may be considered.
+Yes, however, sites will not be eligible for grant funding if they have been approved for NSW Government funding under previous rounds of the EV destination charging grants, EV fast charging grants or EV kerbside charging grants prior to this grant’s application closing date.
+Approved sites under those programs that have been removed from funding agreements by the Department may be considered.

 What is a site host licence agreement?